 What are some of the health topics taught in the program?

 The curriculum contains information about health literacy, hypertension, diabetes, hypoglycemia, obesity, portion control and healthy eating tips, interpreting Rx prescriptions, communicating with a health professional, tobacco use and intervention, cultural competency, oral health, health screenings, and stress management.
+Additional topics include asthma awareness, bullying prevention, healthy homes, heat & sun safety awareness, and opioid misuse & prevention.
+This curriculum serves as a tool for sharing health messages in your community and will enhance the classroom and lab knowledge if taught in a school setting.
+This training can be delivered to health science classes, family and consumer science classes, mayor’s health councils, 4-H groups or other organizations that have an interest in promoting a culture of wellness.
 This curriculum serves as a tool for sharing health messages in your community and will enhance the classroom and lab knowledge being acquired.

 STARKVILLE, Miss. -- October is Children’s Health Month, but Mississippi’s Junior Master Wellness Volunteers are dedicated year-round to “promoting healthy living through community connections” in the state.